24 Fantastic Things to do in Basel, Switzerland

 Walking Tour of Old Town Basel

-Like many places in Europe, the Old Town is always the main tourist attraction of a city, and when in Basel that rings true.
+Like many places in Europe, the Old Town is always the main tourist attraction of a city, and when in Basel, that also rings true.
 The best way to get acquainted with the Old Town of Basel is to take a walking tour.

-Our walking tour started at City Hall (Rathaus) by the Market Square (Marktplatz) where we went inside to look at the lovely courtyard before moving on to find out-of-the-way places like the world’s smallest museum – The Hoosesagg Museum (Pocket Museum) and the hanging gardens of the Museum der Kulturen Basel (Museum of Cultures).
-Basel as one of our picks for the top places to visit in Switzerland, see more here: 19 Beautiful Places to Visit in Switzerland
+Our walking tour started at Basel Town Hall (Rathaus) by the Market Square (Marktplatz), a 500-year-old beauty built in a Neo-Gothic/Neo-Renaissance style with distinctive red sandstone and playful fresco paintings.
+We went inside to look at the lovely courtyard before moving on to find out-of-the-way places like the world’s smallest museum – The Hoosesagg Museum (Pocket Museum), and the hanging gardens of the Museum der Kulturen Basel (Museum of Cultures).
+Basel is one of our picks for the top places to visit in Switzerland.

 2. Or Walk the Altstadt (Old City) On Your Own